 If you believe an IP address is registering false positives, the best course of action is to do a DNS lookup on the IP address.
 There are many free DNS lookup tools available, such as who.is.
 They will relay geographic and ownership information for any IP address.
 Most cloud-based email security providers will have IP addresses registered for their company, and a DNS lookup will expose that information.
 However, this isn't always the case, and a DNS lookup, aside from the geographic location of the IP address, does not always provide useful information.
 This is why it is important to have a deep understanding of your network and infrastructure, it will make it easier to identify false positives if there is less information available when you investigate.
 There could be a number of entities registering false clicks on emails, ranging from email security software, antivirus, and email clients to bad actors that have obtained a user's login information or malicious bots that are listening to the inbox.
 Regardless, the DNS lookup is the best tool available to use to try to pinpoint the cause of false clicks.
 In the case of cloud-based email security software (the most common culprit), many providers list their IP ranges in their support documentation.

 More often than not real clicks are going to come from the same IP address or geographic area of the target, if there isn't client-side software that is interacting with the emails, such as an email client or antivirus.
 If that is the case, then it may be useful to review the full user/agent data for the request that registered the action.

 Filtering False Positives

-If you can identify the IP addresses, ranges, or blocks that are registering the false clicks with a certain amount of confidence, those IP addresses can be excluded from testing data on the Account Settings page.
+If you can identify the IP addresses, ranges, or blocks that are registering the false clicks with a certain amount of confidence, those IP addresses can be excluded from testing data on the Phishing Settings page.